rutvikk99/synapse/demos/module5/README.md

 ## Demo requirements

-Before you run this demo, you must add a second user to the Azure subscription.
+You must have permissions to create new Azure Active Directory security groups and assign members to them.

 ## Querying a Data Lake Store using SQL Serverless in Azure Synapse Analytics